Nick Wood (footballer)

-Nicholas Jack Wood (born 9 November 1990, in England) is a footballer playing as a defender.
+Nicholas Jack Wood (born 9 November 1990, in England) is an English retired footballer who played as a defender.

 He made his Football League debut whilst at Tranmere Rovers on 7 August 2010 in the Football League One clash with Oldham Athletic which ended in a 2–1 defeat at Prenton Park.

 At the end of the 2010–11 season he was not offered a new contract by the club.

 On 11 August 2011, Nick Wood signed a 1-month contract with Mansfield Town FC of the Blue Square Bet Premier, following a successful trial period.
 However, after making one substitute appearance the club announced on 14 September 2011 that he had been released.